TheParasiteProject/system_chre/tools/dev/README.md

       the above action will clone the qsh repository from the branch specified by the environment variable `QSH_BRANCH` into the directory `/tmp/qsh-$QSH_BRANCH`.

-## Commands

-TODO(b/374392644) - describe the shell commands available to use after the environment is set up.

-- `chre_envs`: Prints all the environment variables set up for CHRE development.
-- `chre_lunch <platform-target>`: Sets up the environment for specific platform and target combination.

 ## Python Scripts

 TODO(b/374392644) - describe the purpose of the Python scripts in this directory and how to use them separately.

+### Internal

+Scripts listed here are used internally by the shell commands.
+Using them directly is not supported.

-`env_setup.py`: A helper script used to set up the CHRE development environment.
-Users should not use this script directly.
-Instead, it is used internally by the shell script `env_setup.sh`.
+- `env_setup.py`: A helper script used to set up the CHRE development environment.
+It is used internally by the shell script `env_setup.sh`.

+### public

+Scripts listed here are can also be used as a stand-alone tool to facilitate special needs.

+- `cml_gen.py`: A script to generate `CMakeLists.txt` and `compile commands.json` files for the
+  corresponding target.